Best German City Names: 200+ Historic & Imaginary Ideas

 Stolberg

-A half-timbered jewel in the Harz foothills watched over by its Renaissance castle, once home to powerful mining princes
+A half-timbered Harz foothill town below its Renaissance castle, once home to mining princes

 Kufstein